Venezuela hikes minimum wage 50 percent, effectively down 17 percent

-CARACAS Venezuela's President Nicolas Maduro raised the country's minimum wage by half on Sunday to just over $12.50 (£9.6) per month at the black market exchange rate.
+CARACAS (Reuters) - Venezuela's President Nicolas Maduro raised the country's minimum wage by half on Sunday to just over $12.50 (£9.6) per month at the black market exchange rate.

 But given the currency's fall, the new minimum monthly wage of 97,532 bolivars is effectively down 17 percent in dollar terms since the last increase in May.